Terry Hawthorne

+Early life

 Hawthorne attended East St. Louis High School, Class of 2009 where he played receiver, defensive back, punter and punt returner, and has been a starter since his sophomore year.
 On offense, he scored 28 touchdowns and recorded 1,009 receiving yards as a senior, while defensively, he recorded 118 tackles and eight interceptions, three returned for touchdowns.
 Regarded as four-star recruit by Rivals.com, Hawthorne was listed as the No. 6 wide receiver prospect of the class of 2009.
 Hawthorne is now the cornerbacks coach for Southern Illinois University.

+He was a 2008 USA Today High School All-American selection as a wide receiver.

+Professional career

+Pittsburgh Steelers

+Hawthorne was selected by the Pittsburgh Steelers with the 150th overall pick in the fifth round of the 2013 NFL draft.
+Hawthorne was released by the Steelers on August 31, 2013.

+Winnipeg Blue Bombers

+Hawthorne signed with the Winnipeg Blue Bombers on June 1, 2014.
+On June 4, 2014, it was reported that he had left the Blue Bombers to return to school.